|

 knowing, or being loved by, our departed grandmother Lois.

-for Antioch.
+After high school, he heads for Antioch.
 He likes the school's co-op education policy.
 At Antioch, Chuck rides a motorcycle,

 teaches diving lessons, takes flying lessons, and works as the manager of the Antioch College